llopis/amstrad-diagnostics/README.md

 # amstrad-diagnostics
 Diagnostic Tests for the Amstrad CPC

 This test is intended to be run from the low ROM of the Amstrad CPC at startup.
+It performs the following tests:
-* Lower RAM test (errors reported with bars on border).
+* Lower 64KB RAM test.
-* Upper RAM test (64K).
+* Upper 64KB RAM test.
-* Dandanator build only: Check the low system ROM is valid.
+* [Dandanator build only] Check the low system ROM is valid.
 * Check that upper system ROMs are valid.
 * Detect CRTC model.